Architecture Map

 Regulated stack roles are not the same as brand names

 A trading app, exchange, clearinghouse, broker, and research layer can be separate entities.
-These labels explain the stack without turning them into recommendations.

 Stack role